County Council elections

 County Council elections - 4 May 2017

-The next County Council election will be held on Thursday 4 May 2017.
-Information on the associated dates are contained in the Election Timetable.
+The County Council election was held on Thursday 4 May 2017.
+Information on the associated dates is contained in the Election Timetable.

 County Council By-Election, St Helens and Silverhill Division

 The By-Election was held on 5 May 2016.
 The successful candidate was Cllr Judy Rogers (LAB).

 County Council By-Election, Old Hastings and Tressell Division

 The By-Election was held on 9 July 2015.
 The successful candidate was Cllr Tania Charman (LAB)

 Guidance for elected Members and local authority staff on the pre-election period, sometimes referred to as ‘purdah’: